flinksey/100-Days-of-Code/log.md

 **Thoughts**: I keep getting stuck here, so I think that I should leave it for a day or two to focus on research so that I can come back to it with fresh ideas.
 Also, I should really get to work on the project.
 It won't make itself.

 **Link to Grid Game as is**: [Grid Game](https://github.com/flinksey/Grid-Game)

+### Day 41: September 27, 2020

+**Today's Progress**: Finally decided on using the shared dataset provided by the IBM Data Science program instructors, partly because of some constraints that I've got to work around.
+Worked on the first two steps of the Cross-Industry Standard Process for Data Mining (CRISP-DM), which is the framework that was elaborated on throughout the certificate program.
+Some references about CRISP-DM: https://towardsdatascience.com/crisp-dm-methodology-leader-in-data-mining-and-big-data-467efd3d3781, https://www.datascience-pm.com/crisp-dm-2/

+**Thoughts**: I've decided that I'm going back to the 8th course, which is all about machine learning in Python.
+I realized that it was counterproductive that I was looking at just my task at hand without branching out and looking at existing supervised machine learning models, which would significantly speed up the process of developing this project.
+Also, I'm just really happy that I'm no longer so confused and disoriented and can actually get to work on the project.